naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

 - The gorm.DB struct contains the information like db connections, config and other internal states We use a pointer (*gorm.DB) because:
     - Gorm returns and excepts pointers from gorm.Open() and in its method calls
     - Using a pointer allows us to share the single db connection acrros the whole application without copying the entire struct
     - When we call methods like DB.AutoMigrate()or DB.Create() those methods needs pointer as receivers so the value will be automatically dereferenced.
+- *In Simple terms it holds your connection details.
+We used pointer because the changes to the connection should be updated on the same variable*

 ## Example Connect with DB using GORM (Refer *main.go*)
 To run and test the file follow below steps